 New in 0.14.0: Dagster-Airbyte Integration

-The first step in many data workflows is moving data from its original system of record into a location more suited for data transformation and analysis.
+The first step in many data pipelines is moving data from its original system of record into a location more suited for data transformation and analysis.
 Airbyte is an open-source, free to use tool that handles this data ingestion task.

 Dagster is designed to give detailed views into every step of your data processing pipelines, and this integration is no different.
 When you orchestrate Airbyte using Dagster, you get deep visibility into the current and historical details of each sync, including detailed log output and a record of each table that Airbyte has processed, complete with detailed metadata.

-Alongside the airbyte_resource, which supplies a client that is able to communicate with the Airbyte API, this library provides a pre-built op and a utility to generate software-defined assets for a given Airbyte connection.
+, which supplies a client that is able to communicate with the Airbyte API, this library provides a pre-built op and a utility to generate software-defined assets for a given Airbyte connection.

 Special thanks to Marcos Marx from the Airbyte core team for supplying the initial version of this integration!